dotnet/docs-aspire/docs/get-started/upgrade-to-aspire-9.md

 ## Manually upgrade to .NET Aspire 9.0

-To upgrade your projects to .NET Aspire 9.0, you need to manually update your project files.
+To upgrade your projects to .NET Aspire 9.0, you need to update your project files.
 The following steps will guide you through the process:

-- Edit your app host project file to use the new .NET Aspire 9.0 SDK (`Aspire.AppHost.Sdk`).
+- Edit your [app host](xref:dotnet/aspire/app-host) project file to use the new .NET Aspire 9.0 SDK (`Aspire.AppHost.Sdk`).
 - Update the NuGet packages in your project files to the latest versions.
 - Adjust your _Program.cs_ file to use the new API changes.